-Do you know how to spot betta fish illness?
-Learning to watch for signs that your pet is sick will help you get him the treatment he needs that much sooner.
+Do you know how to spot a betta fish illness?
+If you see a betta struggling to swim, that's one sure sign he's sick.
+Learn to watch for other signs that will help you get him the treatment he needs that much sooner.

 Signs of a Sick Betta Fish

 Most bettas will display one or more of the following signs when they feel ill.
 Use them to take stock of your pet's health.

 Your Betta Is Lethargic

 Betta fish can be very active, but they do stop and take time to rest and even sleep.
 Due to this fact, it may not be immediately apparent to you that your betta is less active than usual until some time has passed.
 You may notice that your fish lists aimlessly at the top of the tank with his mouth at the water's surface.
 On the other hand, he may settle into a secluded spot at the bottom of his tank and show no interest in anything going on around him.
 Bettas are curious and territorial creatures, so if your pet stops investigating his surroundings for any significant amount of time, he may be ill.

 The Betta Fish Loses His Appetite